harum/design-pattern/notes/design-principles.md

 > The template method define the skeleton of an algorithm in an operation
 > deffering some steps to subclasses.
 Template Method lets subclasses redefine
 > certain steps of an algorithm without changing the algorithm's structure.

+### Iterator Pattern
+> The Iterator Pattern provides a way to access the elements of an aggregate
+> object sequentially without exposing its underlying representation.

 ## Self notes
 > Should effort go into reuse **above** maintainability and extensibility?
 (I